mahmud-jerry/linked-list-C/README.md

 >In the next morning Rats decided to give the first address paper to a little boy and said the little boy to give it to Doll because Rats want to make it surprised .

 >The boy give the first small paper which contain an address where the first gift is .
 Doll didn't understand anything but she decided to follow the path , and gone to the address , (Doll is a gift lover ) She was so much Excited when she first saw it .
 After keeping the gift and reading the next address path , she find the next gift and there also have an address of next gift so he again follow the path and found another gift .
 After Getting a lot of gifts , when doll reach in the last address , she Was shocked , Speechless .
 Because in front of her Olaf doll was smiling and Rats was taking video of her Dancing Moment .

+*Key Terms:* First small paper with no gift and Last Gift with no small paper .